 As with most other remotes, the "停止" (#4) button will turn the entire system off.

-3. Using a Japanese television remote
+3. Using a Japanese tv remote control

 Next of importance: how to use the TV!
 While in many hotels, a special remote will be used, many people staying at B&Bs and ryokan will likely encounter the same sort of model used by everyday Japanese at home.